Yandex Cloud

 Note

-Available only in replicated clusters.
+It is only available in replicated clusters.

 • DATABASE_ENGINE_UNSPECIFIED: This value will set the default engine, i.e., DATABASE_ENGINE_ATOMIC.

-You can get the cluster ID from the folder’s cluster list.
+You can get the cluster ID with the list of clusters in the folder.

 4. View the server response to make sure your request was successful.